 India is a land of Handicrafts.

-Visit a dhurrie workshop; meet with carpet weavers of the hills; explore crafts of bamboo by meeting people who specialise in basket weaving; explore the paper stencil design in an Indian market; get your hands on a potter’s wheel; learn the techniques of boatmaking; see a Veena being made; watch the process of making handcrafted toys and dancing dolls; explore various crafts of brass and silver.
+Visit a dhurrie workshop; meet with carpet weavers of the hills; explore crafts of bamboo by meeting artisans of basket weaving; explore the paper stencil design in an Indian market; touch the cool clay on a potter’s wheel; learn the techniques of boatmaking; see a veena being made; watch the process of making handcrafted toys and dancing dolls; explore various crafts of brass and silver.

 India is a land of Jewellery.

-Meet with the goldsmith who makes the heaviest earrings of gold; watch a bride as she adorns traditional jewellery at her wedding; explore the various styles of wearing jewellery of jasmine and rose flowers; discover the significance of the black beads of mangalsutra, a necklace worn only by women with a living spouse; visit a museum of gems with an expert; consult an astrologer who can assign you lucky stones; explore the tradition of surmedaani, a bottle for kohl; meet with the perfume manufacturers, or makers of itr in old city quarters; discover motifs and styles suited to ornaments of, gold, silver, terracotta, paper, shells, cloth, bones, lac, glass, precious stones and more.
+Meet with the goldsmith who makes the heaviest earrings of gold; watch a bride as she adorns traditional jewellery at her wedding; explore the various styles of wearing jewellery of jasmine and rose flowers; discover the significance of the black beads of mangalsutra; visit a museum of gems with an expert; consult an astrologer who can assign you lucky stones; explore the tradition of surmedaani; meet with perfume manufacturers, or makers of ittr in old city quarters; discover motifs and styles suited to ornaments of gold, silver, terracotta, bones, lac, glass, precious stones and more.

 India is a land of Contemporary Design.

-Explore boutiques that craft distinct styles for clothes, furniture and graphics; take a walk with an expert to explore designs of public transport; meet with designers who create movie posters; talk to a designer at fashion shows and art galleries; uncover the different motifs and techniques that are used for crafting chic interiors; experience the fusion of cultures in urban villages where the elite meet with the creative, and share a coffee with artists at metropolitan city centres.
+Explore boutiques that craft distinct styles for clothes, furniture and graphics; take a walk with an expert to explore designs of public transport; meet with designers who create movie posters; talk to a designer at fashion shows and art galleries; uncover the different motifs and techniques that are used for crafting chic interiors.

 India takes a new form of culture every few miles.
 In this land of diversity, macro and micro traditions differ not only from region to region, but family to family and even individual to individual.
 From the way people dress to what and how they eat, from how they like to begin their day and where it takes them, is a journey through their Indian life, and a trove of treasures for the storyteller.